rehierl/abstract-properties/04-0-order-theory/2-1-order-isomorphism.md

 An order isomorphism is a bijective function `(f: P -> Q)` that maps one order `P := (V,<)` onto another order `Q := (W,<)` such that the process can be reversed.
-That is, an inverse process `f°` can be defined.
+That is, an inverse process `f°` can be defined such that.

 * `(f°(f(P)) == P)`